gabortill/angularjs-style-guide/README.md

 ### common
 1. All Services are singletons.
 1. The value, factory, service, constant, and provider methods are all providers.
-They teach the Injector how to instantiate the Services.
+They teach the Injector how to instantiate the services.

 ### difference
 When declaring a **service** as an injectable argument you will be provided with
 <br />
-an instance of the function, like new FunctionYouPassedToService().
+an instance of the function, like: new FunctionYouPassedToService().

 When declaring a **factory** as an injectable argument you will be provided with
 <br />